Modernize your desktop apps

 For more information, see Modernize your desktop app using the Visual layer.

 Additional features available to apps with package identity

 Some modern Windows 10 experiences are available only in desktop apps that have package identity.
-These features include certain UWP APIs, package extensions, and UWP components.
+These features include certain Windows Runtime APIs, package extensions, and UWP components.
 For more information, see Features that require package identity.

 There are several ways to grant identity to a desktop app: